minhajalam12/credit_card_transaction_analysis_dashboard/README.md

  Education Level: Customers with a Graduate level of education contribute the most significantly to revenue (23M).

+# Project Insights- Week 53 (31st Dec)
+     WoW change:
+    • Revenue increased by 28.8%,
+    • Overall revenue is 57M
+    • Total interest is 8M
+    • Total transaction amount is 46M
+    • Male customers are contributing more in revenue 31M, female 26M
+    • Blue & Silver credit card are contributing to 93% of overall transactions
+    • TX, NY & CA is contributing to 68%
+    • Overall Activation rate is 57.5%
+    • Overall Delinquent rate is 6.06%

  # Tech Stack and Tools

     This project leverages the following technologies for data processing, analysis, and visualization: